 Tax Tip: If you decide to use different depreciation methods for different property, then take into consideration the class life of the property and any projections of your future profitability.
 For instance, if you think that you will be more profitable 5 years hence, then it may be better to claim the §179 deduction for 3- or 5-year property, then use other depreciation methods for longer life assets when the deduction will be more valuable.
 On the other hand, if the business is already very profitable, then it may make sense to use the §179 deduction for assets with a longer class life, so that they can be immediately deducted, then deducting the short-life assets over the next few years.

 Recapture When Business Use Falls to 50% or Less

-If any §179 deduction taken on equipment not used at least 50% of the time over the class life of the equipment, then the owner will have to pay back some of the 179 deduction.
-The recaptured amount will equal the §179 deduction minus the amount that the owner would have depreciated under the straight-line depreciation methods.
+If any §179 deduction taken on equipment not used at least 50% of the time over the class life of the equipment, then the owner must repay some of the 179 deduction.
+The recaptured amount will equal the §179 deduction minus the amount the owner would have depreciated under the straight-line depreciation methods.